ibragim-bad/machine-learning-design-primer/README.md

 1. Monitoring -> Continual Learning
     1. Detect distribution shift -> adapt with CL
-    2. Check if more frerquent will boost
+    2. Check if more frequent will boost
 2. Eval
     1. Offline - sanity check
     2. Online